Corticofugal control equates to the fact that as the pathway begins in

 continuing medical education.
 I will be more than happy to discuss

-this with you further if you wish, by phone...
 From this I wrote an additional article inclusive of Dr. Cailliet's

 injector, the patent bought by Nasa Control, the honorable Nasa Rocket Scientist, holder of over 300